phuonggcoder/phuonggcoder/README.md

 ---

 ## 💼 Projects
+- **Planta App** – This is a mobile application developed using React Native, leveraging JavaScript along with familiar web technologies like HTML and CSS.
+It's designed to run smoothly on Android devices.
 - **Laptop Manager** – An Android app for managing laptop stores.
 - **DUANMAU** – A library management app for students at FPT Polytechnic.
 - **Coffee_Shop_App** – A cross-platform app for coffee shop management using React Native & Node.js.